Cooking chicken using this method is so simple and will result in perfect chicken thighs every time! Plus, the roasted garlic is amazing.

 The end result of this method is a skin is super crispy while the meat is tender and juicy.
 I am not overstating it when I say that these chicken thighs are addictive.
 Every time I make them, these get gobbled up really quick.
 There are never leftovers.

-I use ‘bone in – skin on’, chicken thighs.
+- Chicken Thighs – I use ‘bone in – skin on’, chicken thighs.
 While you can use boneless and skinless thighs, you will be missing out on so much flavour.
 This method truly works best with the skin still on.

-Also, be careful not to overcrowd the cast iron skillet.
+Expert Tip!
+Be careful not to overcrowd the cast iron skillet.
 I could have squeezed a couple more thighs in the skillet, but that will reduce how well the skin renders.
 I find that in my cast iron skillet, six is the perfect number of chicken thighs.

 Start by preheating the oven to 425F.
 Heat the oil in a cast iron skillet on medium high heat.